Core question

 A high score does not mean the model is helpful, truthful, or safe.

 It means the model learned to occupy the local social position of the corpus convincingly enough to fool a realism judge.
-That is exactly why this benchmark becomes more concerning when the same adapter later shifts behavior on unrelated benches.
+That is why the benchmark gets louder when the same adapter later shifts behavior on unrelated benches.

 trohrbaugh/Qwen3.5-9B-heretic-v2 |